Installing Veeam Backup for Google Cloud Platform

 - In the Deployment name field, enter a name for the new Veeam Backup for GCP deployment.

-The deployment will include the VM instance running Veeam Backup for GCP, the GCP service account used to deploy the VM instance, firewall rules created to allow traffic to and from the VM instance, and other configuration details specified during installation.
+The deployment will include the VM instance running Veeam Backup for GCP, the GCP service account used by the VM instance to access Google Cloud APIs, firewall rules defined to allow traffic to and from the VM instance, and other configuration details specified during installation.

 - From the Zone drop-down list, select an availability zone within a GCP region in which the VM instance running Veeam Backup for GCP will reside.